 So what’s all the fuss about?
 Like fine wines, Pu’Erh is valued for its vintage and garden.
-Quite simply, there are only two varieties: Shou (long fermentation) and Sheng (short fermentation).
-Sheng is only fermented for about 4-5 months and kept a maximum of 1-2 years before drinking.
-Shou, on the other hand, can be kept indefinitely (either in cakes, bricks or disks).
-Care should be take to preserve it naturally, not with foil bags or refrigeration.
+Quite simply, there are only two varieties: Sheng (long fermentation) and Shou (short fermentation).
+Shou is only fermented for about 4-5 months and kept a maximum of 1-2 years before drinking.
+Sheng, on the other hand, can be kept indefinitely (either in cakes, bricks or disks).
+Care should be taken to preserve it naturally, not with foil bags or refrigeration.
 A good Pu’Erh will reach its prime flavour after around 20 years.

 The secrets of its manufacture are still as closely guarded as under the Ming Dynasty when you could be sentenced to death just for trespassing in the gardens where it was produced.
 The Chinese used to transport the tea by horse from the gardens to the town of Pu’Erh (wonder where they got the name from).
 As these horse caravans travelled through tropical rainforests on the journey, the moisture in the air caused the tea to ferment.
 The resulting flavour was so popular that they decided to introduce a fermenting process for Pu’Erh.